GridlessCompute/WMTUI/README.md

 - `s`&nbsp;&nbsp; - Sleep
 - `w`&nbsp;&nbsp; - Wake

+#### New Farm

+- `esc` &nbsp;&nbsp; - Go back to the miner list
+- `tab`&nbsp;&nbsp; - Switch Between text fields
+- `enter`&nbsp;&nbsp; - Save new farm

+#### Select Farm

+- `esc` &nbsp;&nbsp; - Go back to the miner list
+- `↑` &nbsp;&nbsp; - Move up the farm list
+- `↓` &nbsp;&nbsp; - Move down the farm list
+- `enter`&nbsp;&nbsp; - Select farm

+#### Set Pools

+- `esc` &nbsp;&nbsp; - Go back to the miner list
+- `tab`&nbsp;&nbsp; - Switch Between text fields
+- `enter`&nbsp;&nbsp; - Send the new pools

+#### Set Power Limit

+- `enter`&nbsp;&nbsp; - Send the new power limit

 [comment]: <> (How to Generaly use WMTUI)
 ### Basic Usage

-- Add a farm by with `n`, filling out the details and pressing `enter`.
+- Add farm - Add a new farm to MWTUI with `n`, switch text fields with `tab` and save the farm setting with `enter`.
-    - After creating a new farm you enter the farm selection screen where you can select your newly created farm with `enter`.
+- Select farm - After creating a new farm you'll be sent to the farm selection screen, otherwise press `a`. </br>
-- Farms can be switched between with `a`, and selected with `enter`.
+Navigate the menu with `↓ ↑`, select the desired farm with `enter` and wait for the miner list to refresh.
+- Select miners - Use `enter` to multi select miners, press `tab` to see all selected miners.
+Miners can be deselected with `enter` as well.
+- Send command - press the key associated with the desired command to send.
+  - `w` - will wake machines.
+  - `s` - will sleep machines.
+  - `f` - will enable fastboot.
+  - `s` - will disable fastboot.
+  - `p` - will set pools - use `tab` to switch text fields and `enter` to send the command.
+  - `l` - will set power limit - `enter` sends the new value.
+- Deselect miners - At the moment there is no way to unselect all selected miners, to avoid issues deselect all selected miners.
-- Press `m` to refresh the list of miners and miner info.
+- Refresh miner list - After sending a command and giving time for the command to process, press `m` to refresh the miner list and see the updated machine info.
-- Miners can be selected with `enter` which will remove them from the main page and send them to the selected page.
-    - Miners can also be removed from the selected screen with `enter`.
-- Selected miners can be seen by pressing `tab` all selected miners will receive command while on this screen.
+- Commands can also be sent to a single machine by just having it highlighted and pressing a command key.
-- Commands sent from the main page are only sent to the highlighted machine.

 [comment]: <> (List of bugs and missing features)
 ### Known Bugs and Missing Features

-- The view can break if your terminal window is too small.
+- The view will break if your terminal window is too small.
 - The view will break if resizing the terminal window.
 - Setting pools has no validation check on both the pool URL and worker name.
 - Setting farms has no IP validation.
-- Setting powerlimit has no validation.
+- Setting power limit has no validation.
 - Farm IP ranges are only based on the last 2 octets of the IP address.
 - API Errors are currently unhandled and may crash the program.
 - No feedback on command success or failure.